DerULF1/8bit-computer/README.md

 ### [PS/2 Keyboard](Schematics/PS2Controler.pdf)
 The PS/2 controller is built to receive a single scan code from the keyboard asynchronously ignoring the parity bit.
 A byte from the keyboard may be received at any time and is completely independent of the speed that the computer is running on.
 Whenever a byte is received the controller sets an interrupt request and inhibits the keyboard from sending further bytes until the last byte is read from the buffer.
 That way the computer has all the time it needs to receive and interpret one byte after the other.

 It's also possible to send bytes to the keyboard by giving full control over the two control lines on the PS/2 bus.
-The PS/2 protocol must be implemented on the software side.
+The PS/2 protocol for sending must be implemented on the software side.
 The implementation is quite timing critical, because the keyboard is sending the clock signal and expects the computer to respond as fast as the clock ticks which is around 10kHz.